My Approach to Therapy

 In my practice, I assist individuals, couples, and families through various life issues including addiction, anxiety, blended families, couples, divorce and custody, entitlement, family conflict, parenting, coping skills, self esteem, and relationships.
 I utilize a contextual framework that is rooted in acknowledgement, loyalty, and fairness and explores each persons’ needs and responsibilities.
-I am available most evenings and as needed.

 Whether addiction is living in your past or present, you can achieve peace, serenity, and stability.

 When one person experiences addiction, it impacts a minimum of thirteen other individuals.
 Addiction robs you of happiness, hope, peace, love, and trust.
 Addiction makes healthy decisions seem impossible.
 Addiction makes it hard for others to understand you.
 Addiction makes you doubt yourself.

 Brynn Cicippio is a Licensed Marriage and Family Therapist with an advanced certification as an alcohol and drug counselor.
 She has over ten years of clinical experience working with individuals and families impacted by addiction.
 When working with clients, Brynn places high value on the relationships that impact a person’s life.
 She understands the unfortunate long term consequences of unhealthy and addicted relationships… and she has witnessed healing time and time again.